Earn College Credits While In High School

 Many colleges and universities accept Dual Enrollment credits.
 It is the student's responsibility to verify the transfer credit policy at the college that they wish to attend to find out how credits will be accepted.
 To request that an official college transcript be sent, the student must use the online request form located on the RACC website at by clicking here

-Please contact Molly Sherman at the high school for more information.
+Please contact Molly Sherman at the high school for more information on the full scholarship.

 Important RACC Contacts